Latino/a Studies, Certificate

-A certificate in Latino/a Studies is attractive to a wide range of employers and educational institutions, including social work, graduate and professional schools, community action organizations (non-profits and NGOs), health care providers, government agencies, and social/ legal services.
-A specialization in Latino/a Studies also provides students with opportunities for networking and mentoring.
+The certificate is attractive to employers and educational institutions in social work, graduate and professional schools, community action organizations, health care providers, government agencies, and social/legal services.
+It also provides networking and mentoring opportunities for students.

-After completing WEST 1010 - Introduction to Social Justice Studies: Leadership, Inclusion, and Engagement, students are required to complete 12 credit hours of the WEST or SPAN courses listed below (9 of which must be upper division).
-A minimum grade of 2.0 (C) is required for each course applied to the concentration.
-One course counted toward the Latino/a Studies Certificate may also be counted toward the Global Studies, Native American and Indigenous Studies, and Gender and Sexualities Studies certificates.
+After completing WEST 1010 Introduction to Social Justice Studies, students are required to complete 12 credit hours of the WEST or SPAN courses listed below, 9 of which must be upper division.

 Students may take any of the following WEST courses: